A decade of working online. Wow, seriously, where did the time go?

 I have my take-it-easy days now where I don’t force myself to work or come up with ideas.
 But I also don’t let it go for too long or else I’d have a hard time going out of the rut I’m in.

 It’s like giving yourself time to be lazy and then after that, begin again and do everything you can to inspire yourself.

 What inspires you?
 What motivates you?
 What makes you happy?
 Knowing these things could help you feel inspired again.

 A cup of matcha inspires me.
 Watching The Bold Type inspires me.
 Reading #Girlboss inspires me.
-Spending time with my family inspires me.
+Spending time with my family, especially my nieces and nephews, inspire me.
 A crispy tuna panini inspires me (for sure!).
 The smell of freshly brewed coffee lifts me me up.
 Playing my favorite songs inspires.

 I hope you enjoyed reading this article as much as I did writing it.